markitosgv/JWTRefreshTokenBundle/README.md

 This will reset the token TTL each time you ask a refresh.

 ### Config Firewall Name

+*NOTE* This setting is deprecated and is not used with the `refresh_jwt` authenticator

 You can define Firewall name.
 Default value is api.
 You can change this value adding this line to your config: